-San Miguel is in my top five for missions as it has been able to maintain that old vibe in a realistic way and not a renovated way.
-The walls feel like they are crumbling in front of your eyes, and while it still feels perfectly safe, the decay actually makes for pretty amazing pictures and experiences.
+San Miguel is in my top five missions, as it has been able to maintain a historic style in a realistic and not renovated way.
+The walls feel like they are crumbling in front of your eyes, and while it still feels perfectly safe, the decay makes for pretty amazing pictures and experiences.
 The vibe of the mission is more like a living history than the others.

-There is a large fountain on the outside as well that had a lot of plants growing around it and koi inside.
-The top was swarming with bees when I went, which added to the old vibe.
+There is a large fountain on the outside as well that had lots of plants growing around it and koi inside.
+The top was swarming with bees when I went, so I didn’t spend much time there.

-Along the backside of the chapel, there is a large graveyard that is historic in California mission history.
+Along the backside of the chapel, there is a vast graveyard that is historic in California’s mission history.

-The back of the cemetery has an old stone bell tower that is completely beautiful to see as well.
-Lastly, there is a statue of Father Serra at the bottom of the exterior courtyard which you can see before you head in.
+The back of the cemetery had an old stone bell tower that was beautiful to see as well.
+Lastly, there was a statue of Father Serra at the bottom of the exterior courtyard, which you can see before you head in.

-After paying my $3, I headed into the first stop on the tour, the museum.
+After paying my $3, I headed into the first stop in the mission, the museum.

 The museum featured two rooms with lots of information about the Native American history in the area and life on the mission.

-From there you head to the interior courtyard, and you have to look at it from afar as it was not open to walk around in when I was there since priests still actively live here.
+From there, you head to the interior courtyard.
+You have to look at it from afar as it was not open to walk around in when I was there since priests still actively live here.

 As you walk into the next section, you will come across the sheep gate.
 The sheep gate is a fun addition to the mission as I hadn’t seen one like it at any of the others.

 Next, you will head into the four rooms of artifacts that they have here.
-These rooms were my favorite part as the walls are old and provide for beautiful photos.
+These rooms were my favorite part as the walls are old, and it feels like you are walking through history.

-They have done a great job of setting up example rooms to show you what the original bedrooms and the kitchen would have looked like here.
+They have done a great job of setting up example rooms to show you what the original bedrooms and kitchen would have looked like.

 The last room in this area is dedicated specifically to artifacts.

-There was also a broad statute of an angel stepping on the devil in the back corner that was fun to see as well.
+There was also a statue of an angel stepping on the devil in the back corner that was unique to see as well.

 After you leave this section, you will head outside again and go towards the chapel.

-The chapel at Mission San Miguel was one of the most interesting ones I saw visiting the missions.
-There were some artistic designs on the alter piece that I found a lot different the more traditional ones I had seen.
+The chapel at Mission San Miguel was one of the most distinct ones I saw while visiting the missions.
+There were some artistic designs on the altarpiece which differed from the more traditional style of the other missions.

-First, there was the all seeing eye of God at the top of the alter.
+First, there was the all seeing eye of God at the top of the altar.

-Next, both walls next to the alter had starburst type art pieces painted on them.
-I though this was a unique chapel, and it quickly became one of my favorites.
+Next, both walls next to the altar had starburst type art pieces painted on them.
+I thought this was a unique chapel, and it quickly became one of my favorites.

-All in all, Mission San Miguel is a great mission to visit as it is right off Highway 101 and it has a lot of beautiful things to see.
+Mission San Miguel is a great mission to visit as it is right off Highway 101, and it has a lot of beautiful things to see.
 It is in my top five missions, and I highly recommend it.
 You can read more about day four on the missions trail here and the missions trail as a whole here.
 Be sure to leave me a comment and let me know what you think.